Installing and Configuring the DMF Controller

 This example copies the DMF 8.0.0 ISO file from the local workstation or server to the image partition of the DMF Controller running at 10.2.1.183.

 Use any user account belonging to the admin group.
-Replace the admin username in the above example with any other admin-group user, as in the following example.
+Replace the admin username in the example above with any other admin-group user, as in the following example.

 c:\>pscp -P 22 -scp DMF-8.0.0-Controller-Appliance-2020-12-21.iso This email address is being protected from spambots.
 You need JavaScript enabled to view it.://image